 Cost, on the other hand, varies by buyer and their use case situation.
 Cost represents an outflow of cash for the buyer, and it’s your job as a salesperson to demonstrate the value to be returned.

 To illustrate, let’s say you’re out on vacation and break your sunglasses.

 You go to a local store for a replacement pair, but the price for new glasses is $500.
-You feel the price is too high, so you ask the clerk to see sunglasses that aren’t as expensive.
+You feel it is too high, so you ask the clerk to see sunglasses that aren’t as expensive.

 The clerk responds with a question, “May I ask, is it the price or the cost that’s of concern?”
 You give him a puzzled look so he probes further, “On average, how often do you lose or break your sunglasses?”
 You tell him at least once, maybe twice a year, but you generally pay about $350 for your shades.
 “Good to know,” says the clerk.
 “And where do you live?”
 You tell him Denver, and he proceeds to tell you they have 5 locations on the front range and 209 across the US.
 He then goes on to explain the significance.
 “We understand our customers better than any other retailer— we know sunglasses get lost and broken— life happens.
 That’s why we fully replace your lost or irreparably-damaged sunglasses once per purchase, as long as it’s redeemed within 3 years.
 All you need to do is walk into any location, they’ll look you up in our database, they’ll let you pick out another pair in the store, and you can walk out.
 Zero cost to you.”